Home

 Now get out some old towels that you don't mind parting with.
 Warning: if you get any lye or non-cured soap on them, they could be ruined by the caustic solution.
 Thoroughly wrap the soap filled PVC pipe with about 6 - 8 towels for further insulation.

 After about 24 - 48 hours, the soap will be hard enough to remove from this unique soap mold.
 Unwrap the towels, take off the plastic wrap and slide the soap out of the PVC pipe.
-Make sure to be wearing your rubber gloves because at this point the soap could be still a bit caustic.
+Make sure you are wearing your rubber gloves because at this point the soap could be still a bit caustic.

 Removing the soap can sometimes be a little tricky.
 If you are having a hard time, try to push the soap through using a bottle or jar.
-Alternatively, you can cool the soap in a refrigerator for about an hour which will cause it contract just enough to slip out easily.
+Alternatively, you can cool the soap in a refrigerator for about an hour which will cause it to contract just enough to slip out easily.
+One trick that some soap makers use is to line the pvc soap mold with petroleum Jelly before pouring in the soap.
+This makes it much easier to remove your product later on.

 Once you have removed the soap from its mold, use a soap cutter to slice it into even pieces.
 Place each soap piece on a rack so that air can circulate around it as it further cures for about 4-8 weeks depending on the recipe.